 Minimum Lot Area (Sq.
-Minimum Shore Frontage Ft.) (ft.) a) Residential Dwelling per Unit (i) Within the Shoreland Zone Adjacent to Tidal Areas 40,000 200 (ii) Within the Shoreland Zone Adjacent to Non- tidal Areas 40,000 200 b) Governmental, Institutional, Commercial, or Industrial per principal structure (i) Within the Shoreland Zone Adjacent to Tidal Areas, Exclusive of Those Areas Zoned for Commercial Fisheries and Maritime Activities 40,000 200 (ii) Within the Shoreland Zone Adjacent to Tidal Areas Zoned for Commercial Fisheries and Maritime Activities NONE NONE (iii) Within the Shoreland Zone Adjacent to Non-tidal Areas 60,000 300 c) Public and Private Recreational Facilities (i) Within the Shoreland Zone Adjacent to Tidal and Non-tidal Areas 40,000 200
+Ft.)
+Minimum Shore Frontage (ft.) a) Residential Dwelling per Unit

+(i) Within the Shoreland Zone Adjacent to Tidal Areas 40,000 200

+Areas

+(ii) Within the Shoreland Zone Adjacent to Non- 40,000 200

+tidal Areas

+b) Governmental, Institutional, Commercial, or Indust rial per principal structure

+(i) Within the Shoreland Zone Adjacent to Tidal 40,000 200

+Areas, Exclusive of Those Areas Zoned for

+Commercial Fisheries and Maritime

+Activities

+(ii) Within the Shoreland Zone Adjacent to Tidal NONE NONE

+Areas Zoned for Commercial Fisheries and

+Maritime Activities

+(iii) Within the Shoreland Zone Adjacent to Non- 60,000 300

+tidal Areas

+c) Public and Private Recreational Facilities

+(i) Within the Shoreland Zone Adjacent to Tidal 40,000 200

+and Non-tidal Areas

 The Town has been gradually strengthening its ability to regulate development.
-A recent amendment to the Shoreland Ordinance (when?) requires all subsurface sewage disposal systems to conform with the State of Maine Subsurface Wastewater Disposal Rules and that any person performing septic repair within the shoreland zone must obtain a septic repair permit from the local plumbing inspector.
-Since the 2005 comprehensive plan was prepared, the Shoreland Ordinance has been revised five times with the latest revision in 2023, while the Subdivision Ordinance has been revised four times, the latest being in 2015 with plans to be reviewed again in the near future.
-The Site Plan Ordinance has been revised four times with the latest being in 2019, and the Land Use Ordinance has been revised nine times, most recently in 2019 and with expectations to be reviewed again by the Planning Board within the next 9-12 months.
+A recent amendment to the Shoreland Ordinance in December 2023, requires all subsurface sewage disposal systems to conform with the State of Maine Subsurface Wastewater Disposal Rules and that any person performing septic repair within the shoreland zone must obtain a septic repair permit from the local plumbing inspector.
+Since the 2005 comprehensive plan was prepared, the Shoreland Ordinance has been revised five times with the latest revision in 2023, while the Subdivision Ordinance has been revised four times, the latest being in 2015 with plans to be hopefully reviewed in the near future.
+The Site Plan Ordinance has been revised four times, most recently in 2019 and with expectations to be reviewed again by the Planning Board within the next 12 to 36 months.